robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 }
 ```

-^The ObjC version is a function taking a parser and a sequence, and returning a set containing parse trees.
+^This is a function taking a parser and a sequence, and returning a set containing parse trees.

-It doesn’t explicitly compact the grammar like we discussed before; instead, this is done in the `-derivative:` method.
+^It doesn’t explicitly compact the parser itself; instead, this is handled in the `-derivative:` method.

+^(Why a function?
+This is some historical dandruff of the implementation.
+Initially combinators were a protocol, rather than a class.
+Since you can’t have implementations of methods in Objective-C, expressing parsing as a method would have required me to implement at least seven `-parse:` methods, which would probably all call out to this function anyway.)

+^It uses this `reduce:combine:` method (which is the same as the `reduce` function in Swift, or a left fold) to iterate over the input and return the (compacted) derivative, which is then passed to the next iteration of the block.

+^And in Swift?

 ---